 The spatial, performance and intervention-type works he produced in recent years, have increasingly aligned his output with emerging propositions for an expanded, post-media music practice.
 His current activities focus on how to read principles of musical structure, temporality and process to approach the multifaceted construct of installation, rendering musical work which activates site-adaptive movement and performative action, moving image and registrative techniques, text, and the architectural setting.
 Through such speculative musical spaces, an extended musicality is proposed: how can musical ideas travel between and convey through different mediums and situations, and function as a generative and experiential devise beyond sound and the concert setting?
 With his research ‘Expanded Composition, Extended Musicality: An Inquiry into Musically Driven Installation Practice’, he is a funded Fiosraigh PhD candidate at the Graduate School of Creative Arts and Media in Dublin, Ireland.

-The past 2 years, he has articulated his artistic research through the development of courses focussing on the spatial, processual and environmental modalities of sound informed art practices.
-This led to a visiting professorship at the Central Academy of Fine Arts in Beijing and intensive courses at the Modern Academy in Hong Kong and Museo Ex Teresa Arte Actual in Mexico City.
+He received a Master’s degree in Sonology and multiple Stipends for Established Artists from the Mondriaan Fund.
+He presents worldwide, lectures and works in residence.
+He has articulated his artistic research through the development of courses around the spatial, processual and environmental modalities of sound informed practices.
+This led to visiting professorships at the Central Academy of Fine Arts in Beijing and ArtEZ Academy in Arnhem, and intensive courses at the Modern Academy in Hong Kong and Museo Ex Teresa Arte Actual in Mexico City.